PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit extracts exact-grid Q/DQ bypass immediately before Concat inputs into `passes/quantization_cleanup.py`.
-One maintained `ModelIRGraphIndex` supplies Concat candidates, producer traversal, exclusive consumer guards, and differential edge replacement.
-Exact dtype/scale/zero- point/quantized-dimension equality, direct Dequantize provenance, equal float shapes, rounding preservation, and public boundaries retain their former contract.
-Multiple matches no longer rebuild producer and consumer maps after each accepted rewrite.
+The latest implementation unit extracts terminal Transpose/Dequantize sanitation into `passes/quantization_cleanup.py`.
+One maintained `ModelIRGraphIndex` now spans both historical subphases: indexed edge/output replacement and operator reordering for terminal Transpose-to-Dequantize, then indexed public-output rename and Transpose removal for terminal Dequantize-to- Transpose.
+Separate statistics, ordered restart, output metadata, unique intermediate naming, public/fan-out guards, per-tensor quantization, and pruning retain the former contract.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.